Over the course of this two-week adventure, each Camper will actively prepare a dog to be adopted into it's awaiting forever home.

 We will also require that our Campers remain committed to this adoption process, by following up with the family on a bi-weekly basis for at least 2 months following the completion of the program.

 This can be done by phone or e-mail.
 We understand that this is a lot to ask, but Camp Doglando is designed to provide participants with a firsthand understanding of all of the dimensions of "dogging responsibly".

 Campers must agree to follow staff directions, rules and Doglando policies while on and off campus, for their safety, the safety of the dogs they are charged with, and the safety of others.

-Campers must acknowledge and understand that the puppies they are working with will be matched with adoptive families.
+Campers must acknowledge and understand that the rescue dogs they are working with will be matched with adoptive families.

-It is their job as participants in this camp to work with these families and prepare the puppy for its new life!
+It is their job as participants in this camp to work with these families and prepare the rescue dog for its new life!